marcodevopsestudo-cpu/cashflow/README.md

 - **Transaction Service** for the synchronous write path;
 - **Consolidation Service** for the asynchronous daily balance processing path;
 - **DB Migrator** for controlled schema evolution;
-- architecture and operational documentation at the repository root and inside each service folder.
+- architecture and operational documentation organized under `docs/`.

 ---